budimanjojo/talhelper/docs/docs/index.md

 - Run `talosctl apply-config --insecure -n <ip-address> --file ./clusterconfig/<cluster-name>-<hostname>.yaml` for each node.

 Yes there are more steps needed.
-But now you can commit your `talconfig.yaml` and the encrypted `talsecret.sops.yaml` to your gitops repository and get your whole cluster version controlled.
+But now you can commit your `talconfig.yaml` and the encrypted `talsecret.sops.yaml` to your repository and get your whole cluster version controlled.

 To get started, hop over to the [Getting Started](getting-started.md) section.